Preferences: Images

 Open

 Enable smart optimize for images with low signal: When enabled (checked), image display is automatically optimized if low signal is detected when opening files.
-Note that, if you're opening multiple image files, you can cancel the smart optimize operation by hitting the ESC key on your keyboard and choosing to cancel when prompted.
+Note that, if you're opening multiple image files, you can cancel the smart optimize operation by hitting the Esc key on your keyboard and choosing to cancel when prompted.

 -